aravind-sadharani/chandraveena/src/blog/r3-kr-bageshri/index.md

 title: "Raga Komal Rishabh Bageshri - A Raga with a twist"
 date: 2020-04-21
 image: "../../../images/ytthumb-krbageshri.png"
-description: "Raga Komal Rishab Bageshri is presented here as a derivative(Janya) of Todi family of Ragas.
+description: "Raga Komal Rishab Bageshri is presented here as a Janya(or derivative) of Todi family of Ragas.
 Here, I perform a detailed Alap in three sections followed by two compositions in Tivratala (7 beats) and Jhaptala (10 beats)"
 ---

 ![Raga Komal Rishabh Bageshri](ytthumb-krbageshri.png)